A former O'Fallon man pleaded guilty Thursday to charges of involuntary manslaughter in the death of his 23-month-old son.

-BELLEVILLE — Wayne Hubert, the O'Fallon man accused of being passed out drunk while his toddler son died in a hot car, has been released from jail after posting $25,000 for bond.
+Wayne M. Hubert, 33, was accused of being passed out drunk while his toddler son, Nathan, died in a hot car in June.

 He also pleaded guilty to endangering the life of his now 6-year-old daughter.

 Hubert was sentenced to four years in the Southwest Illinois Correctional Facility in East St. Louis with two years mandatory supervised release for involuntary manslaughter, and 364 days to be served concurrently with a stipulated period of probation following time served for the charge of endangerment.
 He is to report to the jail May 4.

 Judge John Baricevic agreed to Hubert's request to report to the St. Clair County Jail before being transported elsewhere, according to Hubert's Attorney Thomas Q. Keefe, III.
 Baricevic ruled Hubert is not a flight risk.

 Baricevic is counting 118 days of home detention against his sentence.
 According to St. Clair County Assistant State's Attorney Kristi Hodel, Hubert's voluntary 54 days of drug and alcohol rehabilitation, which he served July 1-25 and Oct.
 9-26, will not be taken off his sentence.

 Hubert also faces charges in Madison County for driving under the influence of alcohol, failure to wear a seatbelt and transportation of alcohol by a driver.
 These charges stem from an Oct.
 8 incident, almost five months after the death of his son, and the day before his most recent stint in rehab.
 Hubert's next court appearance is set for April 25.

 Emergency officials responded to a call of an unresponsive toddler June 20 at the Hubert residence on Joy Drive.
 Nathan was pronounced dead at 5:52 p.m., more than three hours after he was left inside a hot car.